hobovirtual/tmc-sm-quickstart-guide/README.md

 ## Prerequisite
 - vSphere with Tanzu enabled on a vSphere cluster
-- A linux X86_X64 machine with
+- An intel based machine with
     - docker desktop installed
 - A network accessible Harbor Registry
     - you need one public project for Tanzu Mission Control Self Managed images